7 Simple Habits To Elevate Your Mental Health

 It turns out that this 'cuddle hormone' is more than just a feel-good factor; it's a key player in enhancing positive mental states.
 Scientists have pinpointed this gene as a crucial element in developing optimism, self-worth, and a sense of control, all vital tools in managing stress and warding off depression.

-And for the little ones, hugs are like building blocks for self-esteem.
+For little ones, hugs are like building blocks for self-esteem.
 They send the message that they are valued.
 This foundation of physical affection lays the groundwork for a lifetime of self-confidence.

 So, share a hug – it's scientifically backed to uplift your spirits!